MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Usage.md

 ## Advanced usage: select a custom viewport element

-The `externalViewport` directve allows you to designate another element as the viewport, you can select an external viewport using the `scrollViewport` directive.
+The `externalViewport` directive allows you to designate another element as the viewport; you can select an external viewport using the `scrollViewport` directive.

 #### Example using `scrollViewport` directive: